pietvanzoen/piet.space/source/posts/2019-06-21-less-ordinary.html.md

 The song is called _Less Ordinary_, I have no idea why.
 Maybe I got it from the film _Life Less Ordinary_.
 I might have liked that film at the time.

-I remember pretty distantly listening to [Sleater-Kinney's _The Woods_](https://en.wikipedia.org/wiki/The_Woods_(album)) for the first time on this trip.
+I remember pretty distinctly listening to [Sleater-Kinney's _The Woods_](https://en.wikipedia.org/wiki/The_Woods_(album)) for the first time on this trip.
 My song is nothing like Sleater-Kinney, but somehow these two things are related in my memory.